 Pump It Up

 During my first pregnancy I registered for (and received) a small manual Avent Isis pump.
 Several people who saw it on my baby registry list gently patted my head and suggested that I wait and go the double-barrel hospital-rental route instead.
 Oh, I was!
 I told them!
 I have read all about pumps and pumping and pump-related accessories!
-The hand-pump is for later, for when I’m back and work and everything is going swimmingly and perfect and I just think I’ll want something small and discreet, you know?
+The hand-pump is for later, for when I’m back at work and everything is going swimmingly and perfect and I just think I’ll want something small and discreet, you know?

 And they would nod and pat my head again, because oh, AMY.